phoenix-rtos/phoenix-rtos-doc/libc/functions/s/sigsuspend.part-impl.md

 The `sigsuspend()` function shall fail if:

- * `EINTR` - A signal is caught by the calling process and control is returned from the signal-catching function.
+ - `EINTR` - A signal is caught by the calling process and control is returned from the signal-catching function.</br>

 The following sections are informative.